-Dina works with the Associate Director of Education to produce interpretive digital resources for onsite and online delivery.
-She joined the Education Department in 1990 to coordinate and implement public education programs at the Whitney Museum at Altria.
-In 1995 she became Head of School, Youth, and Family Programs, and from 1999–2008, she oversaw the planning, development, and evaluation of educational web content.
+Dina produces education resources for onsite and online delivery.
+She joined the Education department in 1990 to coordinate and implement public education programs at the Whitney Museum at Altria.
+In 1995, she became head of School, Youth, and Family Programs, and from 1999–2008, she oversaw the planning, development, and evaluation of educational web content.
 Dina is a practicing artist.

 Heather oversees all aspects of School, Youth, and Family Programs, including school visits and partnerships, teacher workshops, an annual summer institute for teachers, weekend family programs, and after-school teen programs.